Our Blog

 Misuse or abuse of Ritalin can occur when the patient tries to self-medicate and take Ritalin without a diagnosis of ADHD or a prescription from a doctor.
 Taking the medication under this pretense and not knowing the signs of Ritalin overdose is dangerous.
 In addition, students may believe that Ritalin is a study drug to help them focus and concentrate.
 Others who misuse or abuse Ritalin just take it for the euphoric effects the drug can offer.

-Ritalin, a stimulant, poses a real threat to the body if signs of Ritalin overdose are present.
+Ritalin, a stimulant, poses a real threat to the body if overdose symptoms are present.
 An overdose of Ritalin can affect life-support systems such as blood pressure, breathing, heart rate, and body temperature.
 Primary organ functions can be affected when life-support systems are negatively affected.
-In other words, Ritalin overdose can result in death.
-Signs of a Ritalin overdose include any of the following:
+In other words, an overdose can result in death.
+Ritalin overdose symptoms include any of the following:

 • Abdominal cramps, diarrhea, nausea, and vomiting